AbhyankarSwarali/Python_Projects/README.md

 - You can change the shape of the maze by editing the maze list in the code.

 ## 🔧 Requirements

-Python 3.x
+- Python 3.x

-Standard library modules only:
+- Standard library modules only:

-curses
+- curses library

-queue
+- queue

-time
+- - time

-No external dependencies are required.
+- No external dependencies are required.

 📌 Notes